QubesOS/qubes-core-admin-client/doc/manpages/qvm-features.rst

 tools installed inside of qube).
 Not setting this feature at all, enable showing VGA emulated output.

+Default: show emulated VGA output only

 qrexec
 ^^^^^^

 Qube has qrexec agent installed - i.e. it is possible to request staring a command/service in there.

+Default: assume qrexec not installed (do not wait for it while starting the qube)

 rpc-clipboard
 ^^^^^^^^^^^^^